Crypto – What is it?

 - Market volatility is more likely for all of these reasons

-For these reasons, then, the sorts of strategies shared in the stock trading world that encourage long-term investment to smooth out any small peaks and troughs in the market may not seem relevant to you as a savvy cryptocurrency investor.
-Similarly, foreign exchange trading techniques that don’t have to incorporate consideration of the unusual cultural and societal uses that cryptocurrencies enjoy may not be the most useful either.
+For these reasons, the sorts of strategies shared in the stock trading world, that encourage long-term investment to smooth out any small peaks and troughs in the market, may not seem relevant to you as a savvy cryptocurrency investor.
+Forex trading techniques may not be that useful either, as they don’t allow for the unusual cultural and societal issues that cryptocurrencies face.
 You may prefer, then, to opt for strategies that explicitly take into account the volatility of the crypto market.

 Selecting Strategies Based on Priorities

 There are a whole host of major cryptocurrency strategies out there, and it’s crucial that you choose one that complements your goals.
-Whether you opt for RSI strategy and day trading or you prefer to mix and match components of Ichimoku and other methods, any decision about strategy should be made purely by how that particular tactic fits into your own goals and aims.
-It’s important not to wed yourself too closely to a specific strategy (perhaps one you’ve read about, or one that was recommended to you by someone else).
-That’s because of the precise aims and goals of the person who suggested it might be very different from yours.
+Whether you opt for RSI strategy and day trading, or you prefer to mix and match components of Ichimoku and other methods, any decision about strategy should be made purely by how that particular tactic fits into your own goals and aims.
+It’s important not to get too attached to a specific strategy (perhaps one you’ve read about, or one that was recommended to you by someone else).
+The precise aims and goals of the person who suggested it might be very different from yours.

-- Your strategy setting starting point should be your priority
+- Your strategy should be based on your priorities

 - Consider how large your deposit is